lyudmila-schastlyvets/Control-Work/README.md

-# control work
+# Control Work

 ### Description

-Project with gulp (build and watch), minify files and concatenate them.
-All code is separated in different files, scripts and styles. here is a simple analog of google spreadsheets:
+Here is a simple analog of google spreadsheets:
 1. Cols
 2. Rows
 3. Font-size, color and background of cells are dynamically changed
 4. Resize: Width of columns and height of rows are dynamically changed
-5. Save in storageData is stored in localStorage
+5. Cells are stored in localStorage

 ### Prerequisites